 The first Pokémon is Mawile, which is a Steel and Fairy-type.
-To defeat this Pokémon you want to use a Fire or Ground-type Pokémon, such as Darmanitan, Flareon, Arcanine, Excadrill, or Rhydon.
+To defeat this Pokémon, you want to use a Fire or Ground-type Pokémon, such as Darmanitan, Flareon, Charizard, Chandelure, Arcanine, Excadrill, or Rhyperior.
 Any of these options would work against Arlo’s first Pokémon, but you may want to choose a more durable Pokémon rather than relying on the pure attack of your first option.

 Alternatively, an Electric-type also works against both Charizard and Blastoise, which means you could use Magnezone, Jolteon, Ampharos, or Electabuzz.
 The downside to using an Electric-type is the fact they’re going to be extremely weak against Steelix.
 You may only want to use one if they have a secondary attack they can reliably use against a Steelix.